DMeechan/node-vs-deno-database-drivers/README.md

   - [Supabase](https://supabase.com/) - Postgres (I'm just using the database, not their "Firebase alternative" features)
 - Create a `.env` file: `cp .env.example .env`
 - Enter your database connection URLs into the `.env` file
+- Copy the SQL queries in `setup.sql` and run them against your databases (for now this is just a manual process) - this will create a new table with 250 rows

 ### Running it